RAPTOR: A Foundation Policy for Quadrotor Control: Discussion

 \section{Discussion}

 In our extensive experimental evaluations, we find that our proposed RAPTOR framework produces a highly robust and versatile foundation policy that can control a broad range of quadrotors in a large variety of situations.
-We believe that our experiments validate the design choices in the RAPTOR architecture.

-To facilitate research, we aim for the highest levels of reproducibility, publishing all training code for the benefit of the community.
-Furthermore, we make it extremely easy to integrate the foundation policy into existing flight controller software and simulators, such that the barrier to use it as a baseline is minimal.
+Compared to state-of-the-art solutions for end-to-end quadrotor control, our method is able to adapt to a wide range of physical platforms without re-training, through in-context learning.
+Even though existing methods rely on overfitting a control policy for each platform, our method is able to approximately match their performance while providing the flexibility of zero-shot adaptation and being substantially more light-weight, computationally.
+This allows, for example, deployment on platforms whose parameters have not yet been identified.
+Due to the minimal compute requirements of the tiny resulting policy, it can be deployed even on the smallest quadrotors.
+Hence, we believe that our experiments validate the design choices in the RAPTOR architecture.